-4.17 This vision will be achieved by meeting the following objectives:
+4.18 This vision will be achieved by meeting the following objectives:

-To locate new development in sustainable locations that respects the environmental capacity of the District, supports a sustainable pattern of growth across urban and rural areas, makes best use of suitable, available previously developed land and buildings and minimise the loss of the District's highest quality agricultural land
+To locate new development in sustainable locations that respects the environmental capacity of the District, supports a sustainable pattern of growth across urban and rural areas, makes best use of suitable, available previously developed land and buildings and seeks to minimise the loss of the District's highest quality agricultural land and A1/A57 growth corridors; and, also at a sub-regional/regional scale to contribute to meeting an identified need in the large-scale logistics sector along the A1, thereby helping to reduce outcommuting, create more better paid and higher skilled jobs and education and training opportunities to meet local employment needs and aspirations

-2. To provide a choice of land to ensure that the District's housing stock better meets local housing needs and aspirations of all residents by providing a range of market, affordable and specialist housing types, tenures and sizes in appropriate and sustainable brownfield and greenfield locations, within and on the edge of settlements
+To provide a choice of land to ensure that the District's housing stock better meets local housing needs and aspirations of all residents by providing a range of market, affordable and specialist housing types, tenures and sizes in appropriate and sustainable brownfield and greenfield locations, within and on the edge of settlements

-3. To support a step change in the local economy by promoting competitive, diverse and sustainable economic growth by providing the right conditions, land and premises in the District to accommodate general employment growth, to cater for inward investment and, also at a sub-regional/regional scale to contribute to meeting an identified need in the large-scale logistics sector, thereby helping to reduce out-commuting, create more better paid and higher skilled jobs and education and training opportunities to meet local employment needs and aspirations
+3. To support a step change in the local economy by promoting competitive, diverse and sustainable economic growth by providing the right conditions, land and premises in the District to accommodate general employment growth, to cater for inward investment in sustainable locations accessible to the Main Towns

-4. To support the sensitive regeneration of previously developed, vacant or underused sites and spaces, within urban and rural Bassetlaw to facilitate their comprehensive redevelopment for housing, employment and leisure, to secure social, environmental and townscape improvements, and deliver positive amenity benefits for all
+4. To support the sensitive regeneration of previously developed, vacant or underused sites and spaces within urban and rural Bassetlaw to facilitate their comprehensive, appropriate redevelopment for housing, employment and leisure, to secure social, environmental and townscape improvements, and deliver positive amenity benefits for all